plioi/plioi.github.io/_posts/2013-08-07-the-leakiest-abstraction.md

 In the case of tests that cannot even be reached, we want to report exactly the Exception that was thrown.
 The test framework has failed and the least we can do is explain the plain truth of that failure.

-In other words, we want to "unwrap&#8221; any `TargetInvocationException` thrown by the test method invocation.
+In other words, we want to "unwrap" any `TargetInvocationException` thrown by the test method invocation.
 We'd be tempted to do the following:

 ```cs
 try